ostamand/aoc/README.md

 # Advent of Code 2021

+Mainly in Go, but I did some in Python when it was feeling repetitive.

 ```
 Day 1:
 	Part 1: go build . && ./aoc21 -d 1 -p 1 -data inputs/day1.txt